Why and what?

 Folders

-This is the main area of iThenticate.
-From the folders page, you will be able to upload, manage and view documents.
+This is the central area of iThenticate.
+From the folders page, you can upload, manage, and view documents.

 Settings